cmfr-ae-illinois/remote-mathematica/README.md

 ```mathematica
 link = ConnectToRemote["NodeName"] (* Replace NodeName with the actual name of the node running the kernel *)
 ```

+the `link` variable hold the channel use to communicate with the remote Kernel.

 ## Closing the Kernel